 8. Askifou War Museum

-Askifou War Museum is an initiative taken by a local man who wanted to display his collections which he started collecting at the age of 14.
+Askifou War Museum is an initiative taken by a local man who wanted to display his collections, starting at the age of 14.
 The museum is located at the mountainous village of Askifou.
-This local man created his collection by collecting anything he found in this village that mostly consisted of the weapons of the World War II and was very much interested in finding weapons of the Cretan Revolution.
+This local man started by collecting anything he found in this village that mostly consisted of the weapons of the World War II and was very much interested in finding weapons of the Cretan Revolution.
 The museum now carries binoculars, revolvers, mortars, guns, carbines, mortar shells, and helix of a German helicopter that fell in Crete in 1941.
 The largest display of the museum is a German bomb and the oldest exhibit is a canon from 1770.

 ⚐ Address: Ioannou Sfakianaki 1, Chania, 731 00, Crete